-Optimum results can only be achieved if the instructions are strictly followed.
-The components must not be exchanged for reagents of other manufacturers.
+The components of the kit must not be exchanged for reagents of other manufacturers.
 Standard and control sera are defined exclusively for the test kit to be used and must not be used in other lots.
-Washing solution, substrate and stop solution can be used for all IBL-America immunoassays coded IB05xxx irrespective of the lot and the test.
+Dilution buffer, washing solution, substrate and stop solution can be used for all IBL-America immunoassays coded IB05xxx irrespective of the lot and the test.